Hard Drive 101

 Hard drive capacity

-The capacity of a hard drive is the amount of data it can hold.
+The capacity of a hard drive refers to the amount of data it can hold.
 These days, capacity is measured in gigabytes or terabytes.
-Due to marketing reasons, the capacities listed on drive specifications are not calculated in the same way that your operating system calculates data sizes.
-For instance, a drive sold as “500 GB” actually only contains 465 GB (actually, the 500 number is Gibibytes, and the 465 number is Gigabytes.
-Aren’t you glad you asked?)
+Due to marketing reasons, the capacities listed on drive specifications may not be calculated in the same way that your operating system calculates data sizes.

 Should I use big drives or small drives?